How to Dehydrate Olives – Dehydrating Olives, A Step-by-Step Guide

 From our last round of making dehydrating olives, the olive jar food label showed the serving size was 2 olives (16 grams).
 Of the 48 olives in the jar, the drained contents were 271 grams and the average olive weight was 6 grams or 12 grams per serving.
 Just a bit off from what the jar nutrition label showed.

 Dehydrated, the 2 olives now weighed 2 grams and when broken into pieces averaged about 1 tablespoon of volume.
-But there was a lot of air-space between the olive pieces.
+But there was a lot of air space between the olive pieces.
 Was it a true tablespoon, likely not.

 Insider Tips

-Consider using a spice grinder to make olive powder.
-The olive powder makes a great spread when making wraps.
-This is the spice grinder we use, available on Amazon.com.
+Consider using a spice grinder to make a spice powder.
+This is the spice grinder we use, it’s available at Amazon.com.
 It has close to 4,000 customer reviews, with an average of 4.4 stars out of 5.
-It comes with 2 grinding bowl, a 2-blade grinder, and a 4-blade chopper.
+It comes with 2 grinding bowls, a 2-blade grinder, and a 4-blade chopper.
 It’s also easy to clean out the spice residue when you’re finished.

 spice grinder for dehydrated foods | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage